 Answer: Yes.
 At Howard-Tilton Memorial Library, research help and assistance is available via email (email@example.com), and chat with screen sharing capabilities.
 You may also send SMS texts to (504) 470-0330 (no voice calls).

-Question 21: What about the PJ’s in H-TML?
+Question 21: What about the PJ’s Coffee Shop in H-TML?

-Answer: Based on the recommendation of Campus Health, the PJ’s on the first floor of H-TML will be closed for fall term 2020.
+Answer: Based on the recommendation of Campus Health, the PJ’s on the first floor of H-TML will be closed for Spring term.
 Closing the space will help us keep the very busy first floor at a lower density and enable physical distancing to be maintained.
 PJ’s will still be available at Percival Stern Hall across Freret Street and on Willow Street.
 Other options in the Commons and LBC are also available.

 Question 22: Are food and drinks still allowed in the Library?

 Answer: No. Everyone is required to wear face coverings while in the public areas of our buildings.
-To ensure this, we are not permitting food and drink in the Libraries for fall 2020.
+To ensure this, we are not permitting food and drink in the Libraries for Spring 2021.

 Question 23: Will the Libraries be available for meetings or events?

-Answer: For the duration of 2020, no event space will be available in the Libraries.
+Answer: For the duration of the Spring semester, no event space will be available in the Libraries.

 Question 24: Will the library still accept donations of physical items like books?

 Answer: This Spring and likely through the duration of the COVID-19 pandemic, the library is unable to accept general gifts of physical items such as books from a personal collection.
 Contact an appropriate subject area liaison librarian directly if you believe you have individual items of special research value that might be exceptions.
 Otherwise, for alternatives, the American Library Association maintains a useful guide to book donation programs.